 We interviewed a total of six officials within the ministries of finance in the three selected countries.
-All interviews were confidential to ensure objectivity and to create an environment of confidence between ourselves and the interviewees.
+All interviews were confidential and were conducted by an external consultant to ensure objectivity and to create an environment of confidence between ourselves and the interviewees.